robertdebock/katacoda-scenarios/fun-with-docker/step5.md

 (It's been placed for you, no need to create it.)

 # Task
-Build the Dockerfile, tag it with "myimage" (hint: `docker build --help`).
+Build the Dockerfile, tag it with "myimage"

+# Hint
+`docker build --help`).